 Sports

 With the national team regularly competing internationally, football is the most played sport in Chile.
 Other often-used sports are rodeo, basketball, and tennis.
-Important athletic events include the Dakar Rally and Copa America have also been staged in Chile.
+Important athletic events include the Dakar Rally and the Copa America, which have also been staged in Chile.

 Languages